 Brands evoke emotion and make us feel a certain way about them.
 They achieve this by bypassing our logical thinking processes and instead create instant associations on the deeper emotional level.
-For example a brand’s color tells it’s own story, making us feel a certain way – the color blue (simple, easy, calm feelings) vs the color red (heat, urgency, call to action).
+For example, a brand’s colour tells its own story, making us feel a certain way – the colour blue (simple, easy, calm feelings) vs the colour red (heat, urgency, call to action).

 “A brand is not just a logo, an identity or product, it’s a person’s gut feelings about that product” – Marty Neumeier.

 Brands are a subjective experience and are often interpreted very differently, meaning different things to different people.
 The market’s perception of your brand is the ultimate reality, regardless of how you see the brand, the way customers see it will ultimately determine your results.

 Hence, the challenge is creating a well-aligned brand that reflects the reality of your customers.
 One which creates a consistent experience for its customers and is seen to meet their needs.
 This process starts with thorough and objective market research.